OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 Another option is when you have rights to a Study as a whole, so to all the sites, for example the Bortezomib Study.

-# Your “Home” in OpenClinica
+# Your “Home” in LibreClinica

 After you've logged in successfully your "Home"-screen opens.
-This screen has links to your main activities in OpenClinica.
+This screen has links to your main activities in LibreClinica.
 In your case these are "Notes and Discrepancies Assigned to Me" and the so-called "Subject Matrix".
 We will come back to these in [Discrepancies: filtering by status, type, Event, Subject](#discrepancies-filtering-by-status-type-event-subject) and in [Choosing a subject; a shortcut; the Subject Matrix; filtering and sorting](#choosing-a-subject-a-shortcut-the-subject-matrix-filtering-and-sorting).

 # Adding Study Subjects
 ![add subject](investigator-manual_images/add_subject_menu.png "add subject")